Recovery mode can be used to help recover a stolen asset.

 Setting Recovery Mode

-There are multiple ways to set recovery mode on the Yabby Edge 4G.
+There are multiple ways to set recovery mode on the Oyster3.

 When in normal operation, the device will sleep in a low power state.
-Only waking up periodically for a location scan and/or upload.
+Only waking up periodically to acquire a GPS fix and/or upload.
+Details of normal operation given here:

 |Heartbeat Period||30 minutes|